Documentation

 Measures

-In order to provide strategic business intelligence through reporting, one of the key requirements is to define measures that are sampled and stored periodically.
+A key requirement of providing strategic business intelligence through reporting is to define measures that are sampled and stored periodically.
 Once these measures are stored over a period of time, the type of reporting possible is expanded considerably.
 It includes trending, performance measurement against goals and thresholds, and predictions based on historical trends.

-This is a count of the data recorded vs the target count of the measure per period.
+• Actual vs Target.
+This is a count of the data recorded versus the target count of the measure per period.

 Features